-- 20. The agreement shall include a method to monitor compliance and clinical outcomes. - 22.2 Amendments to the agreement must be documented, signed, and dated. - 22.3 The pharmacist shall initiate drug therapy management for a particular patient pursuant to a medical order from the physician. - 22.4 The pharmacist shall have adequate access to the patient's history, disease states, drug therapy and laboratory and procedure results. - 22.5 An agreement shall be valid for a period not to exceed two (2) years.
-The signatories shall implement a procedure for reviewing and, if necessary, revising the procedures and protocols of a collaborative agreement at least every two (2) years. - 22.6 A pharmacist with advanced training and experience relevant to the scope of collaborative practice shall be a licensed pharmacist in this state with post-graduate educational training relevant to the scope of the collaborative practice agreement.
+- 20. The agreement shall include a method to monitor compliance and clinical outcomes. - 25.1.1 The pharmacist shall submit a copy of the agreement to the Board prior to the commencement of collaborative pharmacy practice. - 25.2 Amendments to the agreement must be documented, signed, and dated. - 25.3 The pharmacist shall initiate drug therapy management for a particular patient pursuant to a medical order from the physician or the prescribing health care provider caring for the patient. - 25.4 The pharmacist shall have adequate access to the patient's history, disease states, drug therapy and laboratory and procedure results. - 25.5 An agreement shall be valid for a period not to exceed two (2) years.
+The signatories shall implement a procedure for reviewing and, if necessary, revising the procedures and protocols of a collaborative agreement at least every two (2) years. - 25.6 A pharmacist with advanced training and experience relevant to the scope of collaborative practice shall be a licensed pharmacist in this state with post-graduate educational training relevant to the scope of the collaborative practice agreement.
 Such training shall include residency training, board certification or certification from an accredited professional organization, educational institution, or continuing education provider.
-The pharmacist shall meet one of the following qualifications:
+The pharmacist shall meet one of the following qualifications: - 1. has successfully completed certification from the Board of Pharmaceutical Specialties, or has completed an American Society of Health System Pharmacists (ASHP) or other accredited residency program in the area of practice covered by the agreement.
+If the residency program is not in the area of practice covered by the agreement, the pharmacist shall complete a continuing education provider certificate program in the area of practice covered by the agreement; or - 2. has successfully completed the course of study and holds the academic degree of Doctor of Pharmacy and has two (2) years of professional experience and has completed an American Council of Pharmaceutical Education (ACPE), Continuing Medical Education (CME), or other continuing education provider certificate program in the area of practice covered by the agreement; or - 3. has successfully completed the course of study and holds the academic degree Bachelor of Science in Pharmacy and has three (3) years of professional experience and has completed one (1) ACPE or other continuing education provider certificate programs with at least one (1) program in the area of practice covered by the agreement. - 25.7 Any pharmacist participating in a collaborative pharmacy practice agreement shall earn five (5) of

-- 1. has earned certification from the Board of Pharmaceutical Specialties, is a Certified Geriatric Pharmacist, or has completed an American Society of Health System Pharmacists (ASHP) or other accredited residency program, which includes two (2) years of professional experience; or - 2. has successfully completed the course of study and holds the academic degree of Doctor of Pharmacy and has three (3) years of professional experience and has completed an American Council of Pharmaceutical Education (ACPE) or other continuing education provider certificate program in the area of practice covered by the agreement; or - 3. has successfully completed the course of study and holds the academic degree Bachelor of Science in Pharmacy and has five (5) years of professional experience and has completed two ACPE or other continuing education provider certificate programs with at least one program in the area of practice covered by the agreement. - 22.7 Any pharmacist participating in a collaborative pharmacy practice agreement shall earn twenty (20) hours of practice-relevant continuing education each year and shall maintain documentation of these hours at the practice site to be made available for inspection by the Boards of Medical Licensure and Discipline and Pharmacy.
-These hours shall be in addition to the continuing education requirements as set forth in section 7.4 herein. - Any pharmacist who has not participated in a collaborative pharmacy practice arrangement for a period of two (2) years and seeks to enter into such an arrangement, must have obtained and/or maintained the certification set forth in subsections 22.6 (2) or (3), as applicable, or have earned thirty-five (35) hours of relevant continuing education within the prior year.
+- the fifteen (15) hours required in section 7.4 herein in the area of practice covered by the agreement each year and shall maintain documentation of these hours at the practice site to be made available for inspection by the Boards of Medical Licensure and Discipline and Pharmacy. - 25.8 Any pharmacist who has not participated in a collaborative pharmacy practice arrangement for a period of two (2) years and seeks to enter into such an arrangement, must have obtained and/or maintained the certification set forth in subsections 25.6 (2) or (3), as applicable, or have earned fifteen (15) hours of relevant continuing education within the prior year in the area of practice covered by the agreement.